weinra/getting-started/README.md

 ![Example New Contributor File](/images/new-contributor-example.png)

 Once you are happy with a short description of yourself, scroll to the bottom of the page and click the `Commit changes` button.
-Please remember this is public on the web, so do not put psensitive or private information here.
+Please remember this is public on the web, so do not put sensitive or private information here.

 ![Github Commit Changes](/images/commit-changes.png)